folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 ## Overview

 The basic approach is as follows.
 Each module will be responsible for several "PolicyControlled" resources.
-These resources will not need to change, no addition of "access control" fields etc etc. If a resource is API accessible and owned by some other PolicyControlled resource then the access policies on the _owner_ will determine access to the resource.
-This will all be managed via an @PolicyControlled tag on the resource.
+These resources will not need to change, no addition of "access control" fields etc etc. A PolicyControlled resource is able to configure ownership chains by pointing at other PolicyControlled resources.
+By default, the access policies on the owner will directly determine access to the resource, but it is possible to map restrictions or have standalone policies on the resource.
+This will all be managed via an @PolicyControlled tag on the resource, and the configuration of a PolicyControlledManager object to parse the chain.

 A separate table for AccessPolicyEntities will act as a join between policies from an external system (external to the module, such as Acquisition units, or even external to FOLIO, such as KI Grants potentially in future.
 In theory nothing prevents an internal access system but that has not been planned for.)

-When a resource is accessed through some sort of framework (Grails, micronaut, etc), an intepretation layer will provide the API calls, either intercepting normal CRUD operations or providing helper API calls such as `canRead` etc.
+When a resource is accessed through some sort of framework (Grails, micronaut, etc), an interpretation layer will provide the API calls, either intercepting normal CRUD operations or providing helper API calls such as `canRead` etc.

 This framework layer will call down to a pure java library PolicyEngine, which will parse which types of access control